apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 ;
 ```

 | docId | doc |
 |:----: |:----|
 |   0   | "alice", "was", "beginning", "to", "get", "very", "tired", "of", "sitting", "by", "her", "sister", "on", "the", "bank", ... |
 |  ...  | ... |

-Then, you count all word frequency and remove low frequency words.
+Then, you count all word frequency and remove low frequency words from vocabulary.
+Removing low frequency words is optinal, but it is better for getting word vector fastly.

 ```sql
 set hivevar:mincount=5;